amesones-dev/blog/_posts/2023-09-04-CI-auto-build.md

 # Your branch is up to date with 'origin/main' [EXAMPLE SOURCE REPO}
 # nothing to commit, working tree clean

-# Remove example source remote, only used to populate local repo with code, no longer needed
+# Remove example source remote
 git remote remove origin
 ```

-A GitHub  repo will be created to be used as the team repo, where all contributors will publish new features and merge into the main version of the code.
+A GitHub  repo will be created to be used as the team repo, where all contributors will publish new features and merge
+into the main version of the code.

-It is possible to use any other Source Code Repository product, check every individual product on how to create a team repo.
+It is possible to use any other Source Code Repository product, check every individual product on how to create a
+team repo.
 * [GitHub](https://github.com/)
 * [BitBucket](https://bitbucket.org/)
 * [Google Cloud Repositories](https://cloud.google.com/source-repositories/docs)